Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 Thus, \textit{CsSnBr$_3$ is a ferroaxial$-$ferroelectric$-$ferroelastic multiferroic}.
 Extending the terminology from magnetic multiferroics,\cite{Khomskii2009} CsSnBr$_3$ is type I with respect to ferroaxial$-$ferroelectric coupling, and type II with respect to ferroaxial$-$ferroelastic coupling.

-The unusual combination of polar and chiral symmetry with 3D, electronically strong connectivity\cite{Huang2013} in this black, heavy semiconductor is expected to lead to useful couplings between charge, spin, and polarized light in CsSnBr$_3$ phase I, a matter to which we will return after experimentally corroborating the proposed structures.
+The unusual combination of polar and chiral symmetry with 3D connectivity and dispersive bands\cite{Huang2013} in this black, heavy semiconductor may lead to useful couplings between charge, spin, and polarized light in CsSnBr$_3$ phase I, a matter to which we will return after experimentally corroborating the proposed structures.

-\textbf{Experimental confirmation of the proposed crystal structure of CsSnBr$_3$ phase I.} Here we demonstrate that a range of experimental observations, leveraging different physics, are all consistent with the unprecedented model for phase I identified by first-principles phonon mode mapping.
+\textbf{Experimental confirmation of the proposed crystal structures of CsSnBr$_3$ phases I and II.} Here we demonstrate that a range of experimental observations, leveraging different physics, are all consistent with the unprecedented model for phase I identified by first-principles phonon mode mapping.
 Due to the narrow temperature range of phase II (77~K<$T$<85~K), we primarily corroborate its crystal structure indirectly via its relationship to phases I and III.